Hyperdraw/ai-workshop/brainpy.md

 For example, for widths `[16, 16, 4]` expecting 8 inputs, the first two layers need `16 * (8 + 1) = 144` parameters and the last layer needs `4 * (8 + 1) = 36` parameters, so in total the model needs `144 * 2 + 36 = 324` parameters.

+# `dense_relu_net_sigmoid`

+Multi-layer dense neural network with ReLU activation on all layers except the last and sigmoid activation on the last.
+Same interface as `dense_relu_net`.

+# `dense_relu_new_softmax`

+Multi-layer dense neural network with ReLU activation on all layers except the last and softmax activation on the last.
+Same interface as `dense_relu_net`.

+# `dense_sigmoid_net`

+Multi-layer dense neural network with sigmoid activation on all layers.
+Same interface as `dense_relu_net`.

+# `dense_sigmoid_net_softmax`

+Multi-layer dense neural network with sigmoid activation on all layers except the last and softmax activation on the last.
+Same interface as `dense_relu_net`.

 ## Losses

 * `mse` - Mean squared error
 * `perceptron` - Perceptron
 * `logloss` - Logistic loss
+* `crossentropy` - Crossentropy loss